-I have posted in the D2L Content section the file "Example Term Project" from a prior class (when the project differed somewhat from yours).
-It is not a file for you to cut-and-paste portions thereof into your document, even if the specifics differ.
-I offer it as an example of "what" I am confident you are capable of doing.
+I have posted in the D2L Content section the file "Example Term Project" from a prior class (when the project differed greatly from yours).
+It is not a file for you to use as a template or to cut-and-paste portions thereof into your document, even if the specifics differ.
+I offer it as an example of "what" that I am confident you are capable of doing in regards to concise writing.
 Do take note how succinct the presentation is.
-I was able to satisfy the key criteria of the assignment in only two pages.
+Note how the paper satisfies the key criteria of the assignment in only two pages.